Australian Consulate-General

 Appointment times are normally booked-out up to 4 weeks in advance.
 Allow a minimum of 6 weeks to receive your new passport.
 Please keep this in mind when making your travel plans.

-Appointments are not required for passport collection or for emergency consular/passport services.
+Appointments are not required for passport collection or for emergency consular services.
 Passport can be collected between 0930 -1130 on a business day.

 Notarial services appointments are available Tuesday to Thursday afternoons.